pingswept/design-for-fab/content/logistics/projects.md

 P5 final: Thursday, April 20, at the start of class.

-# P4: Gravity-powered record player

-Build a gravity-powered record player.
-You can do this on your own or with a partner, if you feel like you'll learn more working in a team.
-It should be able to play a 7" diameter record for 4.5 minutes at 45 RPM.
-If you decide you need a horn to amplify the sound, **do not 3D print one**.
-Instead, use folded sheet metal, cardboard, or the like.
-You might make a trigger mechanism that would start the record playing.

-### You will be given:

-*   1 vinyl record
-*   4 or 5 steel needles
-*   As many bricks as you request, within reason

-Please set your learning goals for the project on Canvas as soon as you have time.

-### A few pieces of advice

-As you think about your learning goals, it would be pretty safe to assume that all of you will be able to make a record spin.
-Sure, you might have a last-minute failure where some pulley comes loose on a shaft, but generally, you'll get it.

-You will probably also find that the sound of the needle is surprisingly audible, even with a hastily constructed paper horn for amplification.

-For most of you, the major challenge of the project will be figuring out how to control the speed of the record so that it spins at a constant rate.
-If you have no method of speed control, your record player will start slow, then spin really fast for a few seconds, and then tail off dreadfully when the weight bottoms out.
-Having a low-friction system is also pretty important-- it's difficult to control speed if the thing is really difficult to spin in the first place.
-Actually playing for 4.5 minutes is a pretty ambitious goal, but can be done with a low-friction system.
-We'll talk about modeling this in class.

-P4 proto: Tuesday, March 14, at the start of class.
-The record should spin under gravity power by this date.

-P4 final: Thursday, March 30, at the start of class.

 # P3: Make a puzzle ball

 In a team of 3, design and fabricate a spherical puzzle similar to the [Perplexus](http://superplexus.com/perplexus/).
 Your puzzle should contain a total of at least 15 puzzle stages.
 Each team member should fabricate at least 5 stages; each person's stages don't have to be contiguous.